throwaway-github-account-alex/coding-exercise/README.md

 ## Assumptions
 + MVP refers to minimum viable product.
++ The schedule reads from left to right, with the start being the left point.
 + It's OK to stop the program with any invalid input.
 + It's implied, but not explicitly said, only output changes to the current heater state are written, rather than outputs every 30 minutes.